Bolsover Castle: Post-medieval

 Bolsover Castle was granted to Francis Talbot, 5th Earl of Shrewsbury, by Edward VI in 1553.
-His son, the George Talbot, 6th Earl of Shrewsbury was the keeper of Mary, Queen of Scots at Chatsworth House.
+His son, George Talbot, 6th Earl of Shrewsbury was the keeper of Mary, Queen of Scots at Chatsworth House.
 In 1574, two Scottish servants in the stable at Bolsover, Alexander Hamilton and John Stewart, were suspected of carrying letters secretly to Mary.
 Stewart mentioned that the bailiff of Bolsover was Henry Smith, Jane Mason was housekeeper, and the maids were Jane Jackson and Elizabeth Wise.

 Following Shrewsbury's death in 1590, his son Gilbert Talbot, 7th Earl of Shrewsbury, sold the ruins of Bolsover Castle to his step-brother and brother-in-law Sir Charles Cavendish, who wanted to build a new castle on the site.
 Working with the famous builder and designer Robert Smythson, Cavendish's castle was designed for elegant living rather than defence, and was unfinished at the time of the two men's deaths, in 1614 and 1617 respectively.
 Accounts survive for building the early stages of the "Little Castle."
 Unusually for this period female labour was recorded, and the women's names or husbands' names are given.

 The building of the castle was continued by Cavendish's two sons, William and Charles, who were influenced by the Italian-inspired work of the architect Inigo Jones.
 The tower, known today as the 'Little Castle', was completed around 1621.
 A masque Love's Welcome at Bolsover by Ben Jonson was performed on 30 July 1634 during a royal visit.
 Construction was interrupted by the Civil Wars of 1642 to 1651, during which the castle was taken by the Parliamentarians, who slighted it, when it fell into a ruinous state.